pkardas/notes/books/ddd.md

 ## Chapter 4: Isolating the Domain

 Layered Architecture - the essential principle is that any element of a layer depends only on other elements in the same layer or on elements of the layers beneath it.
-Each layer specializes in a particular aspect of a computer program.
+Each layer specialises in a particular aspect of a computer program.
 Most commonly used layers:

 - UI (Presentation) Layer - showing information to the user and interpreting the user's commands.
 - Application Layer - this layer does not contain business logic, but only coordinates tasks and delegates work to collaborations of domain objects in the next layer down.
-- Domain (Model) Layer - responsible for representing concepts of business, information about business situation and busness rules.
+- Domain (Model) Layer - responsible for representing concepts of business, information about business situation and business rules.
 This layer is the heart of business software.
 - Infrastructure Layer - generic technical capabilities that support the higher layers (message sending, drawing widgets on the UI, ...), may also support the pattern of interactions between the 4 layers through an architectural framework.

 Partition a complex program into layers, develop a design within each layer that is cohesive and that depends only on the layers below.
 Concentrate all the code related the domain model in one layer and isolate it from the rest of the user interface, application and infrastructure code.